CiscoDevNet/NX-SDK/README.md

   - Security

 # Custom Application Development using NXSDK Requirements
+ The user has two options in development environments when using the NXSDK for application development:
   - Linux (Currently supported platforms) <br>
+    Any recent version of the major distributions that have access to the GNU C/C++ toolchains and standard libraries.
+This also includes running Linux as a virtual machine. <br>
                (Or) <br>
   - Docker [Recommended] (Docker container with ENXOS SDK containing all tools to build an application to be run in NXOS switches successfully.
-For best results, build the App using NXSDK as RPM package in ENXOS SDK).
+For best results, build the App using NXSDK as RPM package in ENXOS SDK).<br>
+    NOTE: It is required to have at least 8GB of free space available for the installation of the Docker environment.
+          The Docker image and associated build tools are built to run in  64-bit host systems only.
     ```
       For Apps started in BASH,
           - Python Apps: